Secretloong/Rosalind-Exercise-about-Bioinforamtics/README.md

 # rosalind-exercise

- try to record answers for https://rosalind.info/problems/list-view/
+ Try to record answers for [Rosalind](https://rosalind.info/problems/list-view/)

+ Welcome to exchange the experience of coding!